 - Some information contains numbers and statistics.
 Is the source of the numbers listed?
 Is it a reliable source?

 - Does something on the website appear to be someone’s opinion rather than a fact?
 If so, is the opinion from a qualified person or group?
 This could include a doctor or medical organization.

 How current is this information?

 Health information is constantly changing.
 Researchers learn new things about diseases and their treatments all the time.
-Good health-related information should be up-to-date.
+Good health-related information should be up to date.
 Many webpages will post the date when the page was last reviewed or updated.
 You can usually find this date at the very bottom of the page.
 If this date isn’t included, check to see whether the page has a copyright line.
 This tells you when the information was originally written.
 Look for pages that have been reviewed in the past 1 to 2 years.
 If it’s been longer than that, look for more recently updated information.